PelionIoT/meta-mbl/docs/secure-boot.md

 ### Integrity Checking

 The boot flow described above provides secure verification of all components in the boot chain, up to and including the Linux kernel.
 It does not verify the read-only root file system or any other mounted file system that may hold executables or configuration data.
 An additional solution will be required to check the integrity of read-only files.
-The chosen solution will be:

-#### dm-verity

-Verified Boot, used in Chrome OS, relies on integrity checking of read-only block devices, performed before blocks are read.
-This relies on the dm-verity kernel feature (REF1), which provides transparent checking of block devices.
-The dm-verity feature scans block devices on demand and checks that block hashes match the expected hash, generated when the image file was created.
-Access will be blocked if a mismatch is detected.
-Use of block level intergrity checking will require block oriented firmware updates of a read-only device.
-This is needed to ensure that block content hashes over the whole block device match the expected hashes.

-### Image Signing

 The following diagram illustrates how image signing tools are used to sign different boot components: